 Remember that each platform you choose (web, iOS, Android) will require support from a different specialist and all of them will need to provide that support on a continuous basis, not ad hoc like in previous stages in your product lifecycle.

-As the project’s founder, you’re taking care of production, but also about promotion, analytics, fundraising, and million other tasks.
+As the project’s founder, you’re taking care of production, but also promotion, analytics, fundraising, and a million other tasks.

-To learn more, we recommend reading our article about product market launch.
+To learn more, read this article about product market launch.

-How to deal with all that and survive?
+How to deal with all of that and survive?

-- Remember always to set aside a budget for maintenance and developing new features after the launch.
+- Remember always to set aside a budget for maintenance and developing new features after launch.

 - Consider hiring a dedicated team if you can’t guarantee responsiveness and day-to-day availability.

 - A dedicated team can devote a part of their time to maintenance and the other part of developing new features.